 Kayaking on the Moho River is an appealing way to spend an hour or a full day.
 The river is clean and gentle, and even first-time kayakers will enjoy paddling upstream and floating back to Cotton Tree, or just staying around the docks and observing birds, turtles, and iguanas along the river banks.
-We have seven complimentary kayaks available, six singles and one double, for guests to use anytime.
+We have seven complimentary kayaks available, five singles and one double, for guests to use anytime.
 Traditional wooden dugout canoes are also available.
 We are happy to drive our guests with kayaks to different access points along the Moho River and let you paddle back.
 Non-guests are welcome to visit the lodge and rent a kayak or canoe at a rate of US $5 per hour.

 Guests are welcome to explore the river independently, though the following options are available for those who need ideas: